-To help engage and create our next generation of park visitors, supporters and advocates, the Obama Administration, in partnership with the Federal Land Management agencies, launched the Every Kid in a Park initiative.
-The immediate goal is to provide an opportunity for each and every fourth-grade student across the country to experience their federal public lands and waters in person.
+To help engage and create our next generation of park visitors, the Every Kid in a Park initiative provides an opportunity for each and every fourth-grade student across the country to experience their federal public lands and waters in person.

 All kids in the fourth grade have access to their own Every Kid in a Park pass at www.everykidinapark.gov.
-This pass admits the pass owner and any accompanying passengers in a private non-commercial vehicle to the park.
+This pass admits the pass owner and any accompanying passengers in a private noncommercial vehicle to the park.